somrajroy/CloudLandingZone/README.md

  * `Compliance & Security` : Tags allow enforcement of regulatory policies per data classification, region, or business unit.
 They can define access controls (e.g., restricting access to resources tagged sensitivity=high) and integrate with security tools like AWS GuardDuty or GCP Security Command Center. <br/>
  * `Enterprise scalability` — Adding standard tags early prevents downstream retrofitting pain. <br/>
  * All three CSPs emphasize tagging in their respective Well-Architected Frameworks and governance models.
 Poor tagging leads to billing ambiguity, automation failures, and governance blind spots — especially in multi-org, multi-environment setups.
 Given its role in these critical areas, tagging is not just a "nice-to-have" but a top-priority element of a landing zone, as it directly impacts operational efficiency, cost optimization, and compliance. <br/>
+ * While often viewed as a simple operational task, a well-defined tagging strategy is the primary mechanism for enabling automated governance, security, enterprise-wide compliance and FinOps.
+Tags act as metadata for all cloud resources, allowing for granular control and visibility.<br/>